demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### xdr-endpoint-scan-execute
 ***
 Runs a scan on a selected endpoint.
 To scan all endpoints, run this command with argument all=true.
-Do note that scanning all the endpoints may cause performance issues and latency.
+Note: scanning all the endpoints may cause performance issues and latency.

 #### Base Command